 5. On the System Restore Screen, click on the Next button.

 6. On the next screen, select the Restore Point that you want to use and click on Next.

-Note: After selecting a restore point, you can click on Scan for affected programs to view the applications that will be deleted by the restore process.
+Note: After selecting Restore Point, it is better to click on Scan for affected programs to view the applications that might be deleted by the Restore process.

-Once the System Restore Process is completed, your computer will be back to the point in time when it was working properly.
+After the System Restore Process is completed, your computer will be rolled back to the condition it was in when the Restore Point was created.